E39 M5 / Z8 Vanos

 Solenoid Testing and Repair

 Having solenoid issues?
 Send us your solenoid board and we can test and replace individual solenoids with a quality replacement saving you the cost of a full replacement pack.
 Call or email for more information.
-When sending your solenoids in for repair, please include your contact information in the box.

 $400.00 per individual solenoid